 Although education is not a prominent theme within this interview, Mrs Yates speaks fondly of her school life and her teachers.
 She loved to read, and this offered her an escape from her dull time at the mill:

 ‘there was a lot of very romantic stories in them, you know and that’s what I used to pore over all day […] well I used to be going over them, again in the mill you know, and seeing who I was going to marry.
 All that sort of thing.
 You know.
 Weaving little romances’ (p.24).

 Her imagination was set on her future love life and how she could liberate herself from the all-encompassing mill.
-It is comforting to know that through her education Mrs Yates learned to read which therefore allowed her to exist in these fantasy worlds in the factory.
+It’s comforting to know that through her education Mrs Yates learned to read which therefore allowed her to exist in these fantasy worlds in the unpleasant mill factory.

 ‘Mrs Yates: Before My Time’ Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection.